wvabrinskas/HuddleArch/README.md

 ModuleHolder
 ============

 The introduction of the ModuleHolder is what I think makes this architecture unique.
 The ModuleHolder is a class that is a Module itself but also can contain other Modules.
 This allows for a module and router tree to be created allowing for any module or router to call any other module or router up the tree without having it injected as a dependency.
 This maintains the testability of the modules and routers.
-Without getting too much into the specific of the implementation, the ModuleHolder uses dynamicMemberLookup and specific SupportedModule enum to look up the module in its supportedModules array.

-It's important that the SupportedModule `enum` you use here matches the `supportModule` key in the `Module` definition.
+Just specify the class of module you want from the tree and it will search through the branches and find the closest one.
+If there are more than one of that type it will take the one closest to the caller in the tree.

 ```
   public struct SomeModuleHolderContext: ModuleHolderContext {